jcorporation/myMPD/README.md

 Wiki
 ----
-For further information on installation and configurations, see the myMPD wiki: https://github.com/jcorporation/myMPD/wiki
+For further information on installation and configuration, see the myMPD wiki: https://github.com/jcorporation/myMPD/wiki

 Copyright
 ---------